overset/JP01/README.rst

   | No ugly seam to look at.
 Minimal fillet and small radii for a specific aesthetic.
 Simpler design to limit the number of individual parts to get CNC milled.

   - 6061-T6 Aluminum
-  - Dead blasted with finer #150 grit
+  - Bead blasted with finer #150 grit
   - Anodized matte finish
   - Color: RAL 7024 (Graphite Gray)
   - No special masking but instructions for not anodizing threaded holes on drawings